vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 needed for this extraction.
 The full 175-step build is warning-free and all 20 CTest targets pass.

+## Resolve pitch writes directly into their consumer

+The pitch resolver now visits resolved events directly.
+Start-pitch queries retain only the latest primary and held bends; final lowering appends events directly into its output.
+Sorting uses references to pending writes, and a query includes only writes through its requested tick and execution order.
+This removes the copied write buffer, complete intermediate output buffer, and second scan that previously answered each query.
+Future writes cannot produce backdated output, so excluding them preserves the queried prefix exactly.

+Remove `PitchBendWrite::owner`, which duplicated its event header's automation ID.
+Retain `PitchBendLayer::owner`: source automation provenance does not imply that a transition owns the live layer, so that state has a separate meaning.

+Production line count is essentially unchanged (one line added), but the query path no longer constructs a full resolved timeline.
+A temporary before/after comparison matches event headers, note and pitch fields, and MIDI bytes in 600 cases across all three rendering modes, including sampled, delayed, interrupted, linked, and multi-layer pitch.
+The harness is not committed.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,